 7.1 Need For Multiple Simulation Runs

 Real-world traffic varies considerably from day to day, and even from minute to minute.
 Microsimulation models attempt to mimic this effect by using stochastic (randomized) variables to account for variations in driver behavior and departure time.
-The source of this stochasticity is an algorithm within the microsimulation software package known as a pseudo-random number generator (sometimes incorrectly termed a “random number generator”).
+The source of this stochasticity is an algorithm within the microsimulation software package known as a pseudo-random number generator.
 Since purely random generation of numbers is mathematically problematic, pseudo-random number generators require a seed that initiates the underlying algorithm.
 This algorithm then generates a stream of millions or more apparently random numbers, which determine the release pattern of vehicles (i.e., how many and when) and the distribution of driver characteristics such as speed, among others, for each microsimulation model run.
-If the pseudo-random number generator is functioning properly and there are no alterations to the traffic model, the following will be true: no two model runs using different seeds will have the same results, and two model runs with the same seed will produce identical results.
+If the microsimulation software is functioning correctly, two model runs with the same seed will produce identical results.

 If the analyst were to conduct only one run of the simulation model, there would be no way to assess whether the model was a good representation of reality as, depending on the seed value and the validity of the model, the results could represent a typical day, an abnormal day or they could mispresent reality altogether.
 Running multiple runs of the model with different seed values allows the analyst to get a better sense as to whether the model results accurately reflects the range of traffic conditions encountered in the real world.
 Thus, during the calibration and validation process, the analyst shall complete multiple simulation runs.